Where to Buy Authentic Vietnamese Coffee (Robusta, Arabica)?

 5. What’s a good beginner Vietnamese coffee blend?

 For first-time Vietnamese coffee drinkers, a blend of robusta and arabica beans can be a great gateway into this new coffee experience.
-This is why our SaiGon OG and DaNang blends are so popular, as they take the best of both worlds.
+This is why our SaiGon OG blend is so popular.
+It offers the best coffee for first-time drinkers by taking the best of both worlds — the bold kick of robusta and the smooth, sweet character of arabica.

 6. What makes Vietnamese coffee different from Western coffee?